Imprints of vector field non-standard couplings on solar neutrino flux: Neutrino flavor change with vector NSI

-is defined to be a damping/enhancing factor that changes the neutrino flavor transition probabilities.
-These damping signatures are minor perturbations to the neutrino oscillations in a nearly constant matter density.
-Since the field value is tiny inside the object, as shown in Fig.\ref{fig1}, the damping effects are smooth inside the Sun.
+which is explicitly affected by both non-standard coupling strengths $\beta$ and $g$.
+Indeed, we find that the relation we presented for the oscillation phase in curved spacetime is consistent with the one obtained in Refs. \cite{MohseniSadjadi-Yazdani1,MohseniSadjadi-Yazdani2}.
 Note that the direction of solar neutrinos propagating to the Earth is assumed to be the $z$-axis.
 In other words, we are working at the $\theta_{\text{polar}}=0$ plane, i.e., $z=r$.